Prag8855/aab/content/guides/how-to-find-a-kita-in-berlin.md

 You should also look at the *Kita*'s reviews on Google Maps to make sure others had a good experience there.
 Some parents share their experience on various parenting Facebook groups.

-## Step 5: Signing a contract
+## Step 5: Sign a contract

-Once you have found a *Kita*, ask them for a contract.
-You must sign the contract and send it back with a copy of your *[[Kitagutschein]]*.
+After you find a *Kita*, ask them for a contract.
+Sign the contract and send it back with a copy of your *[[Kitagutschein]]*.

 Food is not usually covered by the *Kitagutschein*.
-It will usually cost around 23€ extra per month.
-If your Kita offers language lessons or special activities, you might need to pay extra.
+It costs around 23€ per month extra.
+If your Kita offers language lessons or special activities, it might cost more.
 Each individual *Kita* will explain this to you.

 ## Step 6: Your child's first days at the Kita